Lustre vs WekaFS

 Lustre is a layered design.
 There is a metadata server tier (MDS) holding the directory tree and inode metadata, and a separate object storage server tier (OSS) holding the file data.
 Clients consult the MDS to open a file and learn which OSS targets hold which stripes, then read directly from those OSS targets.
 The MDS and OSS are separate machines (or pools), separately scaled and independently failure-prone.

 The architecture difference shows up most clearly in metadata-heavy workloads.
 Image-classification training with one-file-per-image opens millions of files per epoch.
-Lustre with a single MDS bottlenecks on mdt_intent_open calls; the symptom is GPU utilization dropping to 30-40% during data loading.
+Lustre with a single MDS bottlenecks on open/lookup RPCs; the symptom is GPU utilization dropping to 30-40% during data loading.
 Lustre's DNE (Distributed Namespace) feature splits the namespace across multiple MDS, which helps but does not eliminate hot-spotting.
 WekaFS distributes metadata by design and tolerates the small-file pattern much better.

 Bandwidth and IOPS comparison